roryhr/site-code/content/pages/index.md

 I'm a mechanical engineer/physicist by training who does things with computers now.

-This small website has a few articles, links to some projects, and a bit more about myself.
+This small website has a few articles, links to some projects on Github, and a bit more about myself.

 Cheers,